IBM-Cloud/ansible-collection-ibm/docs/ibm_is_vpc_address_prefix.rst

     (Required for new resource) VPC id

+  has_subnets (False, bool, None)
+    Boolean value, set to true if VPC instance have subnets

   id (False, str, None)
     (Required when updating or destroying existing resource) IBM Cloud Resource ID.